PRBonn/refusion/README.md

 ## License

 This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
 See the LICENSE.txt file for details.

+## Acknowledgments

+This work has partly been supported by the DFG under the grant number FOR~1505: Mapping on Demand, under the grant number BE 5996/1-1, and under German's Excellence Strategy EXC~2070-390732324: PhenoRob.